David Beckham: Celebrity status and commercial partnerships

-In March 2015, Beckham had the third highest social media rank in the world among sportspeople, behind Cristiano Ronaldo and Lionel Messi, with over 52 million Facebook fans.
-He also has over 80 million Instagram followers, the fifth highest for a footballer, behind Cristiano Ronaldo, Messi, Neymar and Kylian Mbappé, and the second most for a person from the UK, after Dua Lipa.
+In March 2015, Beckham had the third highest social media rank in the world among sportspeople, behind Cristiano Ronaldo and Lionel Messi, with more than 52 million Facebook fans.
+He also has more than 80 million Instagram followers, the fifth highest for a footballer, behind Cristiano Ronaldo, Messi, Neymar and Kylian Mbappé, and the second most for a person from the UK, after Dua Lipa.

 During the 2016 EU referendum, Beckham voiced his opposition to Brexit, stating: "For our children and their children we should be facing the problems of the world together and not alone.
 For these reasons, I am voting to remain."
 Beckham was announced as the new Ambassadorial president of the British Fashion Council on 11 May 2018.
-Prior to the June 2018 vote by FIFA member nations for selecting the hosts of the 2026 FIFA World Cup, Beckham endorsed the North American bid (Canada, Mexico and the United States).
+Prior to the June 2018 vote by FIFA member nations for selecting the hosts of the 2026 FIFA World Cup, Beckham endorsed the North American bid (Canada, Mexico, and the United States).

-Portrait of David Beckham, a 2025 miniature painting by Paweł Brodzisz.
-It is an oil and alkyd on canvas painting, measuring 40 × 35 mm.
-It is currently on exhibit at the Muzeum Miniaturowej Sztuki Profesjonalnej Henryk Jan Dominiak in Tychy.

 Beckham's former club LA Galaxy unveiled a statue of him outside of their stadium in March 2019, the first of its kind in the MLS.
 In June 2020, Beckham became a minority owner of the London-based esports organisation Guild Esports.
-In November 2020, EA Sports had an agreement with Beckham to feature him in FIFA 21, in which he would earn £40m from a three-year deal.
+In November 2020, EA Sports had an agreement with Beckham to feature him in FIFA 21, in which he would earn from a three-year deal.
 In June 2021, Beckham bought 10% stake of vehicle electrification firm, Lunaz.

+According to Sunday Times Rich List 2026, Beckham is the UK's first billionaire sportsman.